dcoghlan/NSX-T-MultiSite-Example-Scripts/README.md

-# NSX-T Multisite Exmaple Scripts
+# NSX-T Multisite Example Scripts

 This repository contains some example scripts designed to be leveraged for a NSX-T Multisite deployment.